Buyers circle suddenly attractive U.S. media companies

 WASHINGTON (Reuters) - All of a sudden, it seems, everybody wants to own a U.S. media company.

-Potential suitors include Comcast Corp (CMCSA.O), Verizon Communications Inc (VZ.N) and Walt Disney Co (DIS.N).
-Meanwhile, Meredith Corp (MDP.N) is considering a bid for Time Inc (TIME.N) and Discovery Communications Inc (DISCA.O) is acquiring Scripps Networks Interactive Inc (SNI.O).
+Potential suitors include Comcast Corp, Verizon Communications Inc and Walt Disney Co.
+Meanwhile, Meredith Corp is considering a bid for Time Inc and Discovery Communications Inc is acquiring Scripps Networks Interactive Inc.

-Viacom Inc (VIAB.O) shares rose 10 percent on Friday, suggesting it may also be a takeover target.
+Viacom Inc shares rose 10 percent on Friday, suggesting it may also be a takeover target.

 The sudden surge in merger and acquisition activity in media looks to be powered by relatively low asset prices, cheap financing and the prospect of tax cuts.